Skip to main content

 • “You spend a lot of time on tedious tasks to very little effect.”

 The story in the game is described as an epic portrayal of the harsh realities of war, focusing on the experiences of soldiers and the complexities of military strategy rather than a traditional narrative.
-Players appreciate the realistic elements, such as supply lines and unit cohesion, which contribute to an immersive experience of the Great Patriotic War, though some note a lack of a conventional plot typical of strategic war games.
-Overall, the emphasis is on the operational challenges and historical accuracy rather than a linear storyline.
+Players appreciate the realistic elements, such as supply lines, unit cohesion, and historical accuracy, which contribute to an immersive experience of the Great Patriotic War.
+While some may find the lack of a conventional plot detracting, the depth of the operational gameplay is seen as a compelling backstory in itself.

 • “This is the story of that war, and boy oh boy, is it ever epic.”